zpalmtree/violetminer/README.md

 * Dev fee is 1%.
 * Supports [xmrig-proxy](https://github.com/xmrig/xmrig-proxy) - Make sure to enable `"niceHash": true` in your pool config.
+* Getting an error about a missing MSVCP140.dll or vcrruntime140.dll?
+Try installing this: https://www.microsoft.com/en-us/download/details.aspx?id=48145

 ## Configuring